SeloTapeTM/k8s-poly-project/README.md

 # Provision the Object Detection Service in Kubernetes

-**Note**: This project doesn't use the EC2 instances and ASG from the previous AWS project.

 ## Background

 In this project you'll build a production-quality Kubernetes cluster by hands (!) using EC2 instances, then deploy the Object Detection Service in it, in addition to a few more observability tools.